 l.
-1. Identify if the goals and priorities were jointly developed and agreed to by the State VR agency and the State Rehabilitation Council, if the State has a Council, and jointly agreed to any revisions l.
-2. Identify the goals and priorities in carrying out the VR and Supported Employmentprograms
+1. Identify if the goals and priorities were jointly developed and agreed to by the State VR agency and the State Rehabilitation Council, if the State has a Council, and jointly agreed to any revisions

 The goals and priorities in this Plan were jointly developed and agreed to by DRS and the State Rehabilitation Council.
 Any revisions to the goals and priorities were jointly reviewed and agreed to by DRS and the SRC.